 - Specify the URL of a different listener in your definition of a PayPal Payment Standard button

 - Pass the URL of a different listener to a call of a PayPal API operation

 The IPN message authentication protocol consists of four steps:

-- PayPal HTTP POSTs your listener an IPN message that notifies you of an event.
+- PayPal HTTP POSTs an IPN message to your listener that notifies it of an event.